Postmortem of My Journey at Autodesk

 - …

-2. Incident & Issues Management
+2. Incident & issues

-Incident Detection & Recovery (30%)
+Incident detection & recovery (30%)

 While our monitoring system (SLO alerts and health checks) can detect incidents within one minute, identifying root causes remains challenging even for experienced engineers, resulting in high Mean Time To Recovery (MTTR).